OLC-Bioinformatics/OLCTools/docs/Mash.md

 out, err = mash.screen(query_file_1, query_file_2, output_file='screen.tab', threads=1)
 ```

 Mash screen will find how well one query is contained within another.
 The first argument must be a sketch file, and subsequent arguments can be FASTA files, FASTQ files, or other sketches.
-This command will only work if mash>=2.0 is installed, and output cannot yet be read by `read_mash_output`.
+This command will only work if mash>=2.0 is installed.
+Output of the mash screen command can be read by `mash.read_mash_screen`.

 ### Read Mash Output